“Don’t speak to me unless it’s about reconciliation.”

 Over the last six years since I made the decision to leave my ex and begin the healing processes, what I have found to be true is that it wasn’t the abuse from my ex-husband that was so traumatizing to me in the long term.
 It was the Double Abuse from my pastor and friends who responded in similarly harmful ways.
 When I reached out to them for help, their judgmental responses to my abuse took its toll on me.
 I still work to mend the brokenness in my soul from Double Abuse… even today.
-One way I do this is through my work at The MEND Project.
+One way I do this is through my work at The M3ND Project.

-Along with principal founder Annette Oltmans, we co-founded The MEND Project to shine a light on the Double Abuse harming countless victims in our society.
-The MEND Project defines Double Abuse as what happens when a victim of any kind of Primary Abuse (bullying, rape, domestic violence, etc) finally gains the courage to speak out or reach out for help.
+Along with principal founder Annette Oltmans, we co-founded The M3ND Project to shine a light on the Double Abuse harming countless victims in our society.
+The M3ND Project defines Double Abuse as what happens when a victim of any kind of Primary Abuse (bullying, rape, domestic violence, etc) finally gains the courage to speak out or reach out for help.
 Instead of being received with compassion, empathy and acceptance by her support system, she is ostracized from her family and/or community or subjected to judgment, ultimatums or incorrect therapeutic treatment.

 Whether intentional or unintentional, Doubly Abusive responses often lead the victim to feel hopeless and alone and can contribute to Post Traumatic Stress Disorder (PSTD) and Complex PTSD.
 For example, my pastor thought he was responding to me in love, but his ultimatums were traumatizing and harmful.
 When I needed hope and a compassionate ear, he turned his back on me and refused to listen.
 And I will never forget that moment.